jaalto/project--shell-script-performance-and-portability/README.md

 That are the questions these test cases aim to answer.

 The tests reflect results under Linux.
-The main focus is on the features found in [Bash](https://www.gnu.org/software/bash) rather than minimalistic `sh`
+For performance the main focus is on the features found in [Bash](https://www.gnu.org/software/bash) rather than POSIX `sh`
 [POSIX 2018](https://pubs.opengroup.org/onlinepubs/9699919799/)
 shells;
 see also POSIX in